Permeability (spatial and transport planning): Permeability and connectivity

-Stephen Marshall has sought to differentiate the concepts of "connectivity" and "permeability" (see drawing).
+Stephen Marshall has sought to differentiate the concepts of "connectivity" and "permeability".
 As defined by Marshall, "connectivity" refers solely to the number of connections to and from a particular place, whereas "permeability" refers to the capacity of those connections to carry people or vehicles.

 Traffic studies on the influence of street patterns on travel generally overlook this distinction and two metrics are instead used to characterize a street pattern for trip purposes: connectivity and intersection density, both of which refer to regular city streets.
 This omission is often the result of unavailability of data for connectors that do not appear on maps and cannot be geo-coded.
 Consequently, the potential effect of connectors that are accessible only to pedestrians and bicycles on mode choice and extent of travel is missed.
 The aforementioned study shows that differentiating between normal paved streets and non-vehicular paths yields clear and positive results about the influence of the latter.